Saturday, June 30, 2012

 Climbing out of my truck, I could hear the metal inside Bob's house--the 70's Heavy Metal.

-Climbing Bob's steps, I could hear the wood on the side of Bob's house--the 70's rotten wood.
+Climbing Bob's steps, I could hear the wood under my steps--the 70's rotten wood.

-Somehow, these dueling sounds--hard metal; soft wood--lit up the Big Screen in my head.
-Was this a scene from a hit movie I had seen?
-No, it was the scene Bob had made in the grocery store--hitting on that girl at the Salad Bar.
+Somehow, these dueling sounds--hard metal; soft wood--brought to mind the scene Bob had made in the grocery store hitting on that girl at the Salad Bar.
 No, if there ever was a guy who could give a girl a forking, it was Bob with that snake tongue of his.

 Oh, how I wished the salad girl hadn't waved to me as she had walked away.
 Oh, how I wished I hadn't seen the hand of Bob--in the small of her back--giving me a thumbs-up, as he had walked her away.